 - Actively participate in and direct others in the suppression of wildfires.
 This may require taking charge of the fire and assume the role of Incident Commander to determine fire control action plans, direct control forces, provide for safety of the public and protect valuable resources.
-Mobilize fire equipment efficiently and effectively to include the operation of heavy equipment. - Assist with investigation of fire origin and cause and determine suppression costs. - Perform minor equipment repair on the fire line or following suppression actions. - Assist with fire suppression pre-planning and in updating the 5-year fire plan. - Provide fire program assistance to other units statewide as assigned. - Transport, operate, and maintain a variety of specialized fire equipment including tractor plows, semis, other off-road equipment, and water pumps. - Keep records of all fire equipment and personnel used on fires.
+Mobilize fire equipment efficiently and effectively to include the operation of heavy equipment. - Assist with investigation of fire origin and cause and determine suppression costs. - Perform minor equipment repair on the fire line or following suppression actions. - Assist with fire suppression pre-planning and in updating the 5-year fire plan. - Provide fire program assistance to other units statewide as assigned. - Transport, operate, and maintain a variety of specialized fire equipment including tractor plows, semis, other off-road equipment, and water pumps, as qualified. - Keep records of all fire equipment and personnel used on fires.
 Prepare and submit fire reports according to policy and procedures. - Establish and maintain communications between department and local fire department personnel.
-Assist in coordinating departmental fire efforts with those of local law enforcement and other local fire officials. - Recruit and train Michigan Wildland Fire Fighters (MiWFF's), which are call-as-needed volunteer fire fighters. - Assess damage caused by fires. - Apply forestry Best Management Practices (BMP's) where and when needed to maintain water quality and prevent erosion during fire suppression activities when possible. - During fire season, collect weather information and make daily analysis of weather conditions to stay informed of fire conditions and keep suppression forces in readiness to cope with conditions. - Use geographic information systems (GIS) software for analyses such as area fire risk and hazardous fuels maps. - Participate in fire prevention presentations - Assist with training of volunteers and user groups in department policy requirements on our State managed lands.
+Assist in coordinating departmental fire efforts with those of local law enforcement and other local fire officials. - Recruit and train Michigan Wildland Fire Fighters (MiWFF's), which are call-as-needed volunteer fire fighters. - Assess damage caused by fires. - Apply forestry Best Management Practices (BMP's) where and when needed to maintain water quality and prevent erosion during fire suppression activities when possible. - During fire season, collect weather information and make daily analysis of weather conditions to stay informed of fire conditions and keep suppression forces in readiness to cope with conditions. - Use geographic information systems (GIS) software for analyses such as area fire risk and hazardous fuels maps.

-Duty 2 PRESCRIBED FIRE
+PRESCRIBED FIRE